jrparente/app-simple-dinners/readme.md

 [] Ability for the user to add ingredients and big meals to the Ingredients data (ie: most used ingredients in a household) [] Add cooking method (ie: steemed whitefish, grilled tuna steak, boiled eggs) And maybe prefered cooking methods for each ingredient?
 [] Add images to ingredients?
+[] Ability to Switch out ingredients in a menu
+[] Ability to print, share or save Shopping List to notes or tasks app

 ### Long term: